Profar homers, A’s hold off Royals 9-8 to take 4-game series

 Bassitt nearly gave it all back.
 Over the span of five batters in the bottom half, the right-hander plunked one, gave up a single to another, was victimized by an error and walked the bases loaded.
 Then, with the bases loaded, Cheslor Cuthbert came within a foot of hitting a tying grand slam — he wound up with a two-run double instead that drew the Royals within 7-5.

 Oakland tacked on another run in the sixth before the Royals got within 8-7 in the eighth.
-Soler came to the plate with the go-ahead run on first, but Hendriks struck him out to preserve the lead.
+Soler came to the plate with the go-ahead run on first but Hendriks struck him out to preserve the lead, then the Australian reliever made it through a shaky ninth inning to wrap things up.

 ODD PLAY

 The A’s added a run in the ninth when Corban Joseph popped foul with one out and runners on second and third, and Cuthbert made a nifty catch falling into the third base dugout.
-But under Rule 5.06(b)(3), both runners are entitled to advance a base, sending Brown home from third.
+But under Rule 5.06(b)(3), both runners are entitled to advance a base, sending Seth Brown home from third.
+“I was holding onto the rail as much as I could,” Cuthbert said, “but I couldn’t (stay in play).”

 A’S SUMMON NEUSE

 Infielder Sheldon Neuse was called up by the Athletics to replace Khris Davis, who is on paternity leave.
 The 24-year-old Neuse hit .317 with 27 homers for Triple-A Las Vegas.
-“Looking at the numbers, it’s a really good season,” A’s manager Bob Melvin said.
-“He has a really good approach, hits the ball to right-center field, has shown some power and is a little more versatile this year, too.”

 CHAPMAN OUT OF LINEUP

-A’s third baseman Matt Chapman was out of the starting lineup after taking a pitch off his helmet from the Royals’ Jakob Junis in the first inning Wednesday night.
-“He’s got a little bit of a headache,” Melvin said, “but I haven’t heard anything that would suggest that it’s a concussion-type thing.”
+A’s third baseman Matt Chapman was not in the starting lineup after taking a pitch off his helmet from the Royals’ Jakob Junis in the first inning Wednesday night.
+He entered as a defensive replacement in the ninth.

 UP NEXT